edy2310/citiessuggester/README.md

 ```

 ### Rest API
-* A more detailed API documentation can be consulted at: [Swagger API documentation](http://localhost:8080/swagger-ui.html)
+* A more detailed API documentation can be consulted at: /swagger-ui.html

 ##### Account Endpoints
 | URI | Method  | Description |